JonasMock/Sia_Nextcloud/README.md

 # Sia_Nextcloud

-Create your own low-cost, secure storage with cloud backend.
+Create your own low-cost, secure storage platform with cloud backend.
 You don't have to trust a centralized company anymore, Sia allows you to distribute and encrypt your data.
 Only the owner of the private key has access to the files.

 More information about Sia: https://sia.tech/